 Larrakeyah Primary School celebrates all aspects of the curriculum.
 Over the past 10 years we have firmly cemented Performing Arts into our school culture.
-Over time we have jived the night way with a little bit of Rock and Roll and traveled the world on a night of wonder and intrigue.
+Over time we have jived the night away with a little bit of Rock and Roll and travelled the world on a night of wonder and intrigue.

 Students in middle and upper primary are invited to audition for the main cast.
 This requires a true to commitment to education and the production, as students spend time completing school work during the day and learning lines by night.
 This culminates in a night of fun and laughter as we perform for our school community.

 Each year a group of students take part in The BEAT festival.
 The Beat Festival is the NT Department of Education's annual performing arts showcase.
 It is a large scale combined schools production led by the NT Music School with the support of the Beat Foundation, showcasing the great work of our schools.
 An annual and keenly anticipated event since 1979, the 3 shows in September are performed at the Entertainment Centre and each year typically feature:

 - dance groups and other physical performers